CentOS/container-index/README.md

 - **ID (id)**: Required: This should ideally be a number that uniquely identifies each entry in a file.
 - **App ID (app-id)** : Required: This will be namespace of your containers.
 For example postgresql containers will be under postgresql namespace so all the app-id's should be postgresql.
 - **Job ID (job-id)** : Required: This will be the name of your container.
 Infact the final name of your container will be app-id/job-id:desired-tag.
 - **Git URL (git-url)** : Required: The complete url to your git repo ( eg. https://github.com/projectatomic/atomicapp ).
 The Git repo can reside anywhere on the public internet.
+If this is a Gitlab URL, url must end with .git.
-- **Git Path (git-path)** : Required: The qualified path within the git repo to the cccp.yml file ( )
+- **Git Path (git-path)** : Required: The qualified path within the git repo to the Dockerfile, and cccp.yml should be on the same directory as the dockerfile.
 - **Git Branch(git-branch)** : Required: Branch from the git repo you want processed, optional.
 Defaults to 'master'
 - **Target File (target-file)** : Required: The actual file from where the build will start.
 This would typically be Dockerfile.
-- **Notify Email (notify-email)**: The email id to which emails will be sent, upon success or failure of builds.
+- **Notify Email (notify-email)**: The email id to which status emails will be sent, upon success or failure of builds.
 - **Desired Tag (desired-tag)** : Required: The tag for container, such as latest.
 - **Depends On (depends-on)** : This would be a list of containers, already in the index that this container depends on.
 The list should container names in the form of "namespace/job-id:tag" of the containers the current entry relies on.
 This includes build time dependency containers, even if they are specified in the target file such as FROM in dockerfile.
 So even if your docker file mentions "FROM foo/bar:latest", the depends on list should explicitly include foo/bar:latest as well.